-Colorado’s legalization of marijuana has been one of the greatest successes in the short history of legalization, providing a road map for other states.
+Colorado’s legalization of marijuana has been one of the greatest successes in the ongoing march to legalization, providing a road map for other states.
 It all started with opening up access to marijuana for medical reasons and moved to full passage of medical marijuana laws.
 Colorado then became the first state in the union allowing weed to be bought, possessed, and used recreationally.
 Colorado and her citizens are leading the way.

 The state has been involved with oversight where needed but maintains a hands-off posture when appropriate.

 The millions in tax revenue – which we’ll update later in this post – has shown other states that marijuana products provide lucrative business as well as a vital medicine.
 In the past years and decades, we’ve learned about the many people who had suffered from painful illness and debilitating conditions, who have now found relief with medical marijuana.
 The difference this has made for those individuals is priceless!

 The economic growth brought by marijuana sales to Colorado has been amazing to see and we don’t see any signs of this slowing down.
 But some state legislators’ proposals could possibly curtail that growth with new restrictions.